A proxy for

 There are some requirements to be met:

 This can be done, for example, by adding a local DNS record to the Pi-hole if you are using it.
+User of the Home Assistant Add-on should use the AdGuard Add-on for this.

 If you are using a router as local DNS server, the router may have DNS rebind protection that needs to be adjusted.
 For security reasons, DNS rebind protection blocks DNS queries that refer to an IP address on the local network.